NLion74/Matrix-Notifier/README.md

 To configure, edit the server/config.py and the bot/config.py.
 Important values to set before starting are The Bot Creds bot/config.py.

 Afterwards just start the server/app.py and bot/main.py.

-#### Disclaimer

-When deleting the Database of the server you will have to also delete ids.json in the bot/saved folder.
-Otherwise the bot will not send messages where the id is saved within the ids.json file.

 ## Usage